6LoWPAN Range

 ZigBee

-ZigBee is suited for applications with infrequent data transfers of around 250 kbps with a low range between 10 – 100m.
-It’s a very low-cost and straightforward network than Bluetooth and Wi-Fi.
-However, it is a proprietary solution, and there is no ZigBee support for the Linux kernel resulting in a significant performance hit for userspace interaction.
+ZigBee is suited for applications with infrequent data transfers of around 250 kbps and a low range between 10 – 100m.
+It’s a very low-cost and straightforward network compared to Bluetooth and Wi-Fi.
+However, it is a proprietary solution, and there is no ZigBee support for the Linux kernel, resulting in a significant performance hit for userspace interaction.

 This is one of the reasons why the 6LoWPAN range would be a better option, which also runs on top of IEEE 802.15.4.
 NFC ( Near Field Communication ) has low power but is very short-range, enabling a simple 2-way interaction.
 An example would be a contactless payment transaction.
 WLAN (Wi-Fi) has a large ecosystem but high power consumption.